apache/singa/examples/healthcare/application/Diabetic_Disease/Diabetic_Readmission_Prediction/README.md

 Although diabetes is a manageable condition, early identification of patients at high risk of readmission remains a challenge.
 A reliable and efficient predictive model can help identify these patients, enabling healthcare providers to intervene early and prevent unnecessary readmissions.

 To address this issue, we use Singa to implement a machine learning model for predicting diabetic readmission.
 The dataset is from [Diabetes 130-US Hospitals for Years 1999-2008](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008).
-Please download the dataset before running the scripts.

 ## Structure